What Team Building Activities for Employees Actually Boost Engagement?

 Engagement Program Pitch to Leadership

-Always frame as a pilot, not a permanent commitment.
-Pilots get approved; programs get questioned.
+Frame it as a pilot, not a program.
+Pilots get approved; 'programs' get questioned and stalled.

 Weekly Peer Recognition Prompt

-🙌 Friday Shout-Outs Who did something great this week?
-Format: • Who: [Name] • What: [Specific action] • Impact: [Why it mattered] No limit — recognize as many people as you want.
-No nominations — just genuine appreciation.
-I'll start: [your recognition]
+Friday Shout-Outs Who made your week better?
+Give them a moment.
+Format: • Who: [Name] • What they did: [Specific action] • Why it mattered: [The actual impact] No limit on how many people you recognize.
+No nominations or voting — just genuine appreciation.
+I'll go first: [your recognition here]

 Monthly Engagement Snapshot